-To help Queenslanders improve their cybersecurity, you will need to do some research.
+To help Queenslanders prepare for their digital future, you will need to do some research.
 You'll also need to create an award-winning video with your entry.
 See the great resources below to help you get started.

-Access information on cybersecurity at the links below.
+Access information on aspects of digital futures at the links below.

 e-Safety kids (Years 3–6)—be a security superhero and learn about cyber-criminals.
 It's up to you to protect the data and personal information on your phone, tablet or computer.

 Online scams and identity theft (Years 5–10)—scammers are people who may try to steal your money or personal information, they are modern day fraudsters.
 Find out how to protect yourself.

 Lost Summer "Shockwave" (Years 5–8)—The Lost Summer is a role-playing video game, designed to be a highly engaging experience for 11–14 year olds while building digital intelligence skills and encouraging online safety.